Ammar-Alyasr/WP-TermProject/README.md

   - Apply Crawler logic to other Charts

 ###Completed
-  - Basic Twitter Crawler logic

-###Eric: Working On
-  - Advance Twitter Crawler logic
+  - Twitter Crawler logic
-      - Ability to load thousands of tweets at once
-      - Getting location of followers
-      - Getting location of each user's tweets
-  - Login page
+  - Started on page CSS